pasqal-io/godasse/README.md

 ...and run this!
 Oops, we have a panic!
 ```
-    struct FetchRequest contains a field "number" that is not public, you should either make it public or specify an initializer with `CanInitialize` or `UnmarshalJSON`"
+    struct FetchRequest contains a field "number" that is not public, you should either make it public or specify an initializer with `Initializer` or `UnmarshalJSON`"
 ```

 Good catch, Godasse!
 Let's fix that.